MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ---
 🌱 I'm currently working on  [**3D FEM to analyze a Soft Robot Body under dynamic motion.**](https://github.com/MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM)

+🌱 I'm currently taking the course Machine Learning given by Stanford University (Coursera), and thus far have completed three weeks.

 ---

 **In my profile, you can find 3 projects that implement Finite Element Method in order to analyze beams and trusses as well as the deformation of rectangular domains:**